 Although the Company has agreements with its regional carriers that include contractually agreed performance metrics, the Company does not control the operations of these carriers.
 A number of factors may impact the Company's regional network, including weather-related effects and seasonality.
 In addition, the decrease in qualified pilots driven by federal regulations has adversely impacted and could continue to affect the Company's regional flying.
 For example, the FAA's expansion of minimum pilot qualification standards, including a requirement that a pilot have at least 1,500 total flight hours, as well as the FAA's revised pilot flight and duty time rules, effective January 2014, have contributed to a smaller supply of pilots available to regional carriers.
-The decrease in qualified pilots, could adversely impact the Company's operations and financial condition, and also require the Company to reduce regional carrier flying.
+The decrease in qualified pilots resulting from the regulations as well as factors including a decreased student pilot population and a shrinking U.S. military from which to hire qualified pilots, could adversely impact the Company's operations and financial condition, and also require the Company to reduce regional carrier flying.